ballerina-platform/ballerina-lang/stdlib/config-api/src/main/ballerina/config/Module.md

-## Package overview
+## Module overview

-The `ballerina/config` package provides the Config API to read configurations from environment variables, files in the TOML format, and command-line parameters, and build a consolidated set of configurations.
+The `ballerina/config` module provides the Config API to read configurations from environment variables, files in the TOML format, and command-line parameters, and build a consolidated set of configurations.

 The precedence order for configuration lookup is as follows:
 1. CLI parameters (used with the -e flag)